puffsun/go_algorithms_data_structures/README.md

 For more info on Ginkgo, please go to [the home page of Ginkgo](http://onsi.github.io/ginkgo/).

+For more algorithms and data structures in Go, please visit [arnauddri/algorithms](https://github.com/arnauddri/algorithms).

 Any issue, please send me a pull request, thanks.